burger

 • Adjust the evaluation process

 By continuously evaluating and fine-tuning, you should be able to push the smaller model closer to the performance baseline of the larger model for your specific tasks.
+You can even combine model distillation with prompt caching to unlock even more cost savings.

 The Result